Published on June 26th, 2019 | by Chuck50

 - If you set the points card as your default payment method.

-A third method mentioned by a reader is to set the points card as your default payment method.
+- A third method mentioned by a reader is to set the points card as your default payment method.
 This then allows you to apply points along with gift card payment.
+(Update 7/1/19: I can’t seem to get this one to work anymore.
+YMMV.)

 These methods help for using an Amazon gift card in conjunction with Amazon Shop-with-Points.
 It also helps someone who doesn’t want to put the remaining charge on their Amex card: simply purchase an Amazon gift card with your chosen card type, and use the methods described to have the gift card applied in conjunction with shop-with-points.